valjic1/hacker-news-owl/README.md

 ## Description

-Shares story from Hacker News to Slack channel if story gets more than 500 upvotes.
+Share popular stories from Hacker News to Slack.

 ## Build